aglitke/prism/README.md

     # Optional: override if not using the default
     playbook_templates_dir: /etc/prism/templates

-    # Optional: Set the name of the output playbook
+    # Set the name of the output playbook.
+If this variable is omitted, no
+    # playbook will be generated.
     generated_playbook: /tmp/prism-playbook.yml

     # Choose a target for this operation